-ase use the list below to determine the items that every applicant must bring to the immigrant visa interview. y documents that are not in English or French must be accompanied by a certified English translation: A copy of your NVC interview letter (does not apply to Diversity Visa, fiancé(e), adoptive, or asylee/refugee applicants).
+Ple ase use the list below to determine the items that every applicant must bring to the immigrant visa interview. y documents that are not in English must be accompanied by a certified English translation: A copy of your NVC interview letter (does not apply to Diversity Visa, fiancé(e), adoptive, or asylee/refugee applicants).
 Unexpired passport valid for six (6) months beyond your intended date of entry to the United States and a photocopy of the biographic page (where your name and photo are located).
-Two (2) color passport-size photographs of each person applying for a visa (5 cm x 5 cm, or 2 inch x 2 inch).
-Please review our online photo requirements .
+Two (2) color photographs of each person applying for a visa (5 cm x 5 cm, or 2 inch x 2 inch).
+Please review our travel.state.gov .
 Confirmation page from the Form DS-260 Application for an Immigrant Visa you submitted online at ceac.state.gov/iv .
 Your original birth certificate and a photocopy.
-Medical examination results in a sealed envelope (if the physician gives you these results).
-Original or certified copies of birth certificates for all children of the principal applicant (even if he or she is not accompanying) Apı plicants who fall into any category listed in italics below should bring these additional documents: For family-based visa applications: The appropriate Form I-864 Affidavit of Support for each financial sponsor along with a photocopy of the sponsor's IRS transcript or most recent U.S. federal income tax return, any relevant W-2s, and proof of U.S. citizenship of legal permanent residence.
-Proof of your U.S. petitioner's status and domicile in the United States (photocopy of a U.S. passport, naturalization certificate, or lawful permanent resident card).
-Evidence of the relationship between the petitioner and visa applicant (such as photographs, letters, or emails).
+Original or certified copies of birth certificates for all children of the principal applicant (even if he or she is not accompanying).
+Ap plicants who fall into any category listed in italics below should bring these additional documents: For family-based visa applications: The appropriate Form I-864 Affidavit of Support for each financial sponsor along with a photocopy of the sponsor's IRS transcript or most recent U.S. federal income tax return, and any relevant W-2s.
+Proof of your U.S. petitioner's status and domicile in the United States (photocopy of a U.S. passport, birth certificate, naturalization certificate, or lawful permanent resident card).
+Evidence of the relationship between the petitioner and visa applicant (such as photographs, letters, or emails) and the original legal document indicating your relationship to the petitioner (such as birth certificate, marriage certificate etc).
 If you are married: Your original marriage certificate and a photocopy.
 If you were previously married: Your original divorce or spouse's death certificate, and a photocopy.
-If you are under 14 years of age: An original power of attorney signed by the petitioner.
-The power of attorney must be notarized and contain either the passport number or national ID number of the visa applicant.
-If you are older than 16 years of age: The original police certificate from your country of current residence and countries of previous residence.
-If these three items are all true, you must bring a more recent police certificate to the interview: You are older than 16 years; You obtained a police certificate and submitted it to NVC more than one year ago; and You still live in the country that issued the police certificate.
+If you are older than 16 years of age: The original police certificate from your country of current residence, any countries where you lived for more than 12 months since age 16, and any country where you have been arrested.
+If you previously submitted a police certificate to NVC, it is more than one (1) year old, and you still live in that country, you must obtain and bring a more recent police certificate to the interview because the one you previously submitted will have expired.
 For employment-based visa applications: Letter from your U.S. employer dated less than one month ago.
 If you have ever been convicted of a crime: Court and criminal records, and a photocopy.
 If you have served in any country's military: Military records and a photocopy.
 If you are adopted: Adoption papers or custody documents, and a photocopy.
-If you are the petitioner's stepchild: The original marriage certificate of the petitioner and your biological parent, and a photocopy along with divorce records for any previous marriages of either parent.
+If you are the petitioner's stepchild: The original marriage certificate of the petitioner and your biological parent, and a photocopy along with divorce records for any previous marriages of either parent. ☐ Children under the age of 14 should have a parent or guardian designated by the petitioner in writing present at the interview.
+Additionally, they should present a letter of consent to immigrate to the U.S. from a parent not in the U.S.